ednira/cnets_project/README.md

+# Object-centric Causal nets

-This is the repository for the Object-centric C-nets master thesis project at DSV/SU.
+This is the repository for the Object-centric C-nets master thesis project at DSV/SU 😊 There are two folders:

-Traditional C-nets
+### Traditional C-nets
 Here a description of the files and functions in the sequence followed to mine the C-nets (traditional process mining)

 1 - read a log file in csv format -